ucb-eecs251b/sp24-labs/lab3/README.md

 Submit your answers to all of the questions to Gradescope.
 When taking screenshots, make sure to include something that identifies that the screenshot is yours (e.g. a path to your repo or your terminal prompt).

+If you have not yet pushed your Lab 2 code to your repo, please do so now.